 As the demand to replace old, injured or diseased tissue continues to increase, it is obvious that this demand cannot be met through organ donation alone.
 An alternative approach is required.
 Tissue or organ engineering brings together the skills and expertise of cell biologists, bioengineers, material scientists and clinicians/surgeons with the goal of creating functional tissues and organs in the laboratory for patient benefit.

-The basic components required for tissue engineered functional organs are two-fold; a scaffold or frameword of the tissue or organ required, and cells (stem cells or differentiated cells), which must come together in a sybiotic relationship in order to create functional tissue.
+The basic components required for tissue engineered functional organs are two-fold; a scaffold or framework of the tissue or organ required, and cells (stem cells or differentiated cells), which must come together in a symbiotic relationship in order to create functional tissue.
 The team’s focus is develop and use innovative technologies in each of these two disciplines and to create lasting solutions which address defined clinical problems whilst adding to our basic understanding of regenerative medicine and its future potential.

 Our current areas of interest are:

 Tissue Engineered Functional Small Bowel for Patients with Inflammatory Bowel Disorders